Home » Academic Programs » Master of Divinity (MDiv)

 Residency Requirement:

-MDiv students are required to attend a total of seven (7) weeks of in-person Residency, as follows: There is a two-week in-person Residency at the START of the first academic year, and another two weeks of Residency at the start of the second and third years of study, with a final week of Residency at the conclusion of the program (7 weeks total).
+Master of Divinity (MDiv) students are required to attend a total of seven (7) weeks of in-person Residency, as follows: There is a two-week in-person Residency at the START of the first academic year, and another two weeks of Residency at the start of the second and third years of study, with a final week of Residency at the conclusion of the program (7 weeks total).
 Students are responsible for the cost of attending Residency – including lodging, meals, and transportation.
 These costs are completely separate from the Tuition & Fees due to the Antiochian House of Studies.

 Practicum Requirement: